Markit125/gdrive_overload/README.md

 4. Upload them to gdrive

-USERNAME and PASSWORD should be replaced in torrent_download.py file!
+USERNAME and PASSWORD of qBittorrent should be replaced in torrent_download.py and config.yaml files!

 Example of .env: